millermedeiros/MM_js_lib/README.markdown

 [jQuery](http://jquery.com) and [MooTools](http://mootools.net).

 Use it if you are feeling adventurous and know how to fix bugs.
-Until now it doesn't have any unit tests and code structure is being changed without running it on the browser or any other environment even once.
+Until now it doesn't have any unit tests for most of the code and structure is being changed without running it on the browser or any other environment even once.
 I'm improving it based on my needs and fixing bugs when I need that feature.

 This library was created mainly to be used on small to medium web sites and to be a starting point and/or reference to other implementations.